 Upstart is one of a couple of crowdfunding sites that brings a fresh approach to paying tuition.
 In return for contributing to a crowdfunding campaign for a particular student, contributors get paid a portion of a student's future earnings for a fixed period through a "human capital contract."
 In addition to future payments, crowdfunders provide valuable mentoring to the people they back on Upstart.

 Instead of graduating with hundreds of thousands of dollars of student debt, students can choose to use Pave to fund college and graduate school.
-When a student crowdfunds on Pave, he or she agrees to pay out a percentage of his or her future earnings to backers of the campaign.
+When a student crowdfunds on Pave, they agree to pay out a percentage of their future earnings to backers of the campaign.
 Human capital contracts have been discussed in academic circles as a better way to fund educations -- now with Pave and Upstart and crowdfunding, they're becoming a reality.

 Scholarmatch caters specifically to lower-income students in the San Francisco Bay area.
 Donors are usually beneficiaries of college aid who want to pay back the community by providing a similar service to other young people.
 In addition to helping with the process of finding funds, Scholarmatch also provides financial counseling to families.
 In some cases, families start their relationship with Scholarmatch when their children are in seventh grade.